superduperfantastic/blog/_posts/2018-01-02-2017-edition-where-does-our-money-go.md

 **Fitness** - This one is new this year because at the end of the year we decided to find a personal trainer.
 2% of our spending went to fitness, and in 2018, it will likely be a higher percentage.
 We're prioritizing our health and wellbeing, so we can spend less on those areas later in life.

 And that's our pie chart for 2017!
+There were big jumps in a few areas, but the general trend remains the same.
+While I excluded savings from this chart, it is definitely an area I'm focused on for 2018 whether it is with pre- or post-tax dollars.

 _Have you tracked your spending for the year?
 Are there areas of spending that you would like to change for the upcoming year?_